 Portland, Oregon Pacific Northwest

 I was born and raised in Portland, Oregon and spent the majority of my life there.
 In 2008, when I picked up my first camera, I began looking for places inside the city that I could photograph and stumbled across an out of focus, dreamy interpretation of this tree by a fellow photographer named Zeb Andrews.
-Those of us who lived in Portland at the time regularly visited The Portland Japanese Garden and collectively were photographing this tree many years.
+Those of us who lived in Portland at the time regularly visited The Portland Japanese Garden and have collectively been photographing this tree for over 15 years.

 History of the Portland Japanese Garden